Pythm/ad-Lightwand/README.md

 ```

 > [!TIP]
-> Use the commented-out logging in the Python file to debug time changes.
-Search for:
-> `Check if your times are acting as planned.
-Uncomment line below to get logging on time change`.
+> You can now set `log_level: DEBUG` for the app to see how times are adjusted.

 > [!NOTE]
 > If `time: '00:00:00'` is not defined, a default `turn_off` state will be applied at midnight if other times are configured in automations or motionlights.